-Commercial and inexpensive available are expected to be the next disruptive invention in technology.
+Commercial and inexpensive available 3D printers are expected to be the next disruptive invention in technology.
 Having such a wide array of uses, 3D printers are expected to play a pivotal role in manufacturing various products in different industries.
 Its increased use in mass customization, production of any open-source designs in the fields of healthcare, fabric and fashion, automotive, and construction industries have revolutionized the concept of part manufacturing.
-The can produce different functional parts in a wide range of materials which includes plastics, polymers, metals, ceramics, and composites.
+The 3D printing technology can produce different functional parts in a wide range of materials which includes plastics, polymers, metals, ceramics, and composites.
 The increased development in material science and technology has laid a foundation for the advent of 3D printers.
 3D printing technology is considered to offer many benefits to the people, companies, and government.

 The Future of 3D Printing in HealthCare